 Psychological conditions often do not manifest as overtly as physical issues, and that’s why they are difficult to identify.
 At the same time, broaching a sensitive topic like mental health with a colleague can be tough.
 You need to be careful not to inadvertently offend the person or sound ignorant or apathetic to their situation.

-The most important step here is to take things slowly and let your colleague decide the pace. it is advisable to check in with your staff when they are clearly struggling with work.
+The most important step here is to take things slowly and let your colleague decide the pace.
+It is advisable to check in with your staff when they are clearly struggling with work.
 Ensure there is a judgement-free and open space for them to discuss their worries and stressors.
 Give them time to come use that space to share, or just be.
-Here’s some advice:
+Here’s some advice on supporting a colleague:

 1. Talk to them

 It is important to have a focused approach towards understanding what your colleague is going through by communicating with them.
 Talking can be therapeutic for those suffering from mood-related disorders, like anxiety and chronic depression.
 However, these conversations need to be well-informed.
 During these conversations, do ensure you’re not going overboard with your time and are setting proper workplace boundaries.

 Read up on mental health issues and how to talk to someone at office suffering from them.
 Make gentle observations, ask non-judgemental questions and stay in touch without being intrusive.
 This is the right way to start mental health conversation with a colleague.

 2. Work with them

 Your team-mate should know that you and the organisation stand in solidarity with them.
 Working in an atmosphere where people do not understand your suffering or show indifference can become quite lonely for the individual and worsen their depressive symptoms.